Sign Up

 Risk Factors

-A combination of factors can increase the risk of breast cancer.
-Sex and age are the two most significant factors that increase the risk of developing this cancer (Centers for Disease Control and Prevention [CDC], 2022).
-Additional factors increase the risk and can be labeled as modifiable (can change) or non-modifiable (cannot change).
+A combination of factors can increase the risk of developing breast cancer.
+Sex and age are the two most significant factors that increase breast cancer risk (Centers for Disease Control and Prevention [CDC], 2024a).
+Additional factors increase the risk of developing breast cancer and can be labeled as modifiable (can change) or non-modifiable (cannot change).

 Image 1